 As she finished her wine, Hilary Greene faced her demons head on.

 Hillary is always down to earth and knows what is best for her.
 She is straight, but she also keeps her secrets.
 She is a survivor and she knows when to remain silent and when to talk the right stuff.

-I, Marlowe, want to point out here and now that you can do some sort of binge-reading with the novels because they have been published rather fast one after the other (ok – it is a re-publishing under the roof of a new publishing house and under new titles – for more details pls refer to the „profile“ post!).
+I want to point out here and now that you can do some binge-reading with the novels because they have been published rather fast one after the other (ok – it is a re-publishing under the roof of a new publishing house and under new titles – for more details pls refer to the post with the profile information!).
 It is one of these series where sometimes I am in doubt if the crimes are more appealing than the story of Hillary and her colleagues.
 Both plot lines are heavily intertwined – always.

-Hillary is in her early 40s when the series starts approaching the big 50 during the last novels.
-She works as a DI at Thames Valley Police dealing with suspicious deaths aka murder cases and becomes a member of a special cold case team after her early retirement.
+Hillary is in her early 40s when the series starts approaching the big 50 during the last novels – or even having crossed the line.
+She works as a DI at Thames Valley Police dealing with suspicious deaths aka murder cases and becomes very quickly a member of a special cold case team after her early retirement.
 The whole story starts when she wakes up on her narrowboat railing against herself and the narrowness of her makeshift home moored on Oxford channel.
 Why does she live on a narrowboat at all?

 So Hillary becomes the heir of everything.
 They owned a really fine house, but Hillary cannot live there because of the ongoing internal investigation.
 Police is still all over the place digging for the earnings her husband made from his smuggling business – and finds nothing.
 Of course Hillary is on their radar and for quite a long time she has to be extremely careful.
 There is a meticulous investigation in her part of the smuggling.
 Finally, however, Hillary is cleared in all accounts – no surprise because she never had any dealing with her husband’s criminal business.